dissyulina/shoesandmore/TESTING.md

    ![Footer on mobile](readme-testing-files/testing/user-stories/footer-mobile.png "Footer on mobile")

 18. *Easily register for an account.*
    By clicking the 'Sign In' link on the left side of the Navbar on desktop, or clicking the user icon on mobile, users can either register or login to the website.
-Users then will be directed to the Register / Sign Up page or Log In page.
+Users then will be directed to the Register / Sign Up page or Login page.
    ![Register](readme-testing-files/testing/user-stories/register.png "Register") ![Log In](readme-testing-files/testing/user-stories/login.png "Log In")

-19. *Find FAQ section for my questions.*
+19. *Find the FAQ section for my questions.*
    Users can find the link to go to the FAQ page in the footer.
    ![FAQ](readme-testing-files/testing/user-stories/faq.png "FAQ")

 20. *Contact the shop via a contact form.*